Air Busan Flight 391: Airline

 Air Busan stated that its emergency response team were contacting the passengers and crew on board.
 The carrier later announced a temporary prohibition on passengers stowing portable power banks in hand luggage placed in overhead bins as a safety precaution.
 Air Busan also issued a formal apology to the affected passengers.

 Investigators and regulators

 A formal investigation by the Aviation and Railway Accident Investigation Board (ARAIB), the findings of which were published in a preliminary report, revealed that the fire started in an overhead luggage bin whilst the aircraft was preparing for departure.
-This was a result of the dicovery of burn marks on remnants of a battery recovered from the area where the fire originated, which led investigators to believe that a lithium-ion power bank was the source of ignition.
+This was a result of the discovery of burn marks on remnants of a battery recovered from the area where the fire originated, which led investigators to believe that a lithium-ion power bank was the source of ignition.

 This incident prompted Korean regulators to make guidelines for carrying portable chargers with lithium-ion batteries.
 South Korea's transport authorities also coordinated with the ARAIB and other relevant authorities for urging airlines and passengers to follow these stricter guidelines.

+Manufacturer and industry

+Airbus, being made aware of the reports of this incident, stated that it was providing technical assistance to, and coordinating with, Air Busan and the relevant investigators.

+This incident also prompted many regulatory authorities and airlines around the world, such as Singapore Airlines, Scoot, Thai Airways, EVA Air and China Airlines to review and update their guidelines for carrying portable lithium-ion devices such as power banks in cabin baggage, with some going as far as reviewing and updating their guidelines for checked luggage also, citing heightened risks.